-How to get a Certificate of Sponsorship for your Tier 2 Visa
+How to get a Certificate of Sponsorship for your UK Health and Care Visa

 If you’re looking to work in healthcare here in the UK, you’ll need to get an all-important Certificate of Sponsorship – or CoS for short – to obtain your right to work here in the UK.
 Not sure how to do this?
 Don’t worry – we’ve got all the tips and information you need right here…

 Once an NHS trust has offered you a job, you’ll need a UK Health and Care Visa in order to work legally in the UK.